Top Causes of Dry Skin

 The dry skin on your face and neck can extend into the scalp area which is not only uncomfortable but embarrassing.

-Mix an egg yolk with a teaspoon of olive oil into your normal shampoo.
+Check out this homemade remedy for dealing with dry scalp: Mix an egg yolk with a teaspoon of olive oil into your normal shampoo.
 Leave on for up to 8 minutes before rinsing off to allow the egg yolk to soak into the hair root and scalp.
-This can also help to reduce thinning of hair.
+This can also help to reduce the thinning of hair.

-Remember Hydration Also Comes From The Inside
+Hydration Also Comes From The Inside

-Do Not Let The Moisture Out
+Don’t Let The Moisture Out